Murder of Samantha Josephson: Murder

 Josephson spent the night before her death in the Five Points district in downtown Columbia with friends.
-At about 2:00 am she decided to leave the Bird Dog bar and ordered an Uber.
+At about 2 am she decided to leave the Bird Dog bar and ordered an Uber.
 According to surveillance footage, at 2:09, a black Chevrolet Impala, driven by Rowland, pulled up beside her.
 Josephson entered the vehicle, thinking it was her Uber driver.
-According to authorities, Rowland activated the child locks so that the doors could only be opened from the outside, thereby trapping Josephson inside the vehicle.
+According to authorities, Rowland activated the child locks so that the doors could only be opened from the outside, trapping Josephson inside the vehicle.

 Using a two-bladed knife, Rowland proceeded to inflict roughly 120 stab wounds upon Josephson.
 During the attack, Josephson attempted to shield herself.
 One of Rowland's strikes went completely through her right hand, as she likely used it to protect herself.
 Rowland also stabbed Josephson in her head with enough force that the knife went through her skull to her brain.
 He also stabbed her in the carotid, one of two main arteries that carries blood to the head.
 Many of the wounds, especially those in her right neck and right shoulder, were close together, most likely resulting from being rapidly inflicted stab wounds.
 Additionally, Josephson suffered a severed hyoid bone, as well as stab wounds to her face, neck, shoulder, torso, back, lung, leg, and feet.
-She bled profusely, ultimately dying within 10–20 minutes, according to the pathologist who conducted an autopsy on her body.
-Investigators believe Rowland dragged Josephson's body to the New Zion field where she would later be discovered.
+She bled profusely, ultimately dying within 10 to 20 minutes, according to the pathologist who conducted an autopsy on her body.
+Investigators believe Rowland dragged Josephson's body to the New Zion field where she was later discovered.